fsprojects/fantomas/docs/docs/contributors/Print AST with Context.md

 By doing this, we can assert the result of the output.
 For example if our code is too long or not.

 `WriterEvents` and `WriterModel` are very stable in the code base.
-When solving a bug, you typically need to change the collected series of events by using different helper function inside `CodePrinter`.
+When solving a bug, you typically need to change the collected series of events by using a different helper function inside `CodePrinter`.

 ### CodePrinter

-In `CodePrinter` the syntax tree is being traversed with helper of various (partial) active patterns.
+In `CodePrinter` the syntax tree is being traversed with the help of various (partial) active patterns.
 These active patterns are defined in `SourceParser` and typically are used to present the information we are interested in, in a different shape.

 `CodePrinter` exposes one function `genParsedInput`.